A spacious kitchen with wooden beams, white cabinets, a wooden dining table, and purple chairs. Plants adorn the table and countertop.

 Unfortunately, builder’s insurance doesn’t always cover renovation work.
 We make it mandatory for your chosen builder to have at least £2m Public Liability Insurance in place.
 However, this still only covers claims caused by their own mistakes.

 There are still ways in which you’re liable for damage or injury.
-For example, if your neighbour’s property gets damaged during your work, the blame (and claim) will fall on you to settle – so it’s important to protect yourself with the best Home Renovation Insurance.
+For example, if your neighbour’s property gets damaged during your work, the blame (and claim) will fall on you to settle – so it’s important to protect yourself with the right cover.

 Do I need to tell my insurance company about renovations?